juliaNahpets/juliaNahpets/README.md

 </br>

-As a Full Stack Developer with a background in media design, I blend technical expertise with a deep understanding of complex user needs.
+As a Fullstack Developer with a background in media design, I blend technical expertise with a deep understanding of complex user needs.
 In my most recent role, I designed web applications and managed CMS databases.

 I enjoy working with: